9.8 Complaint Resolution

 9.8.2 Definitions

-• Complainant: The faculty, student, staff, or other member of the MIT community who files a Complaint.
+• Complainant: The individual or office who files a Complaint or an Administrative Complaint.

 9.8.3 Informal Options for Resolving Complaints

-When appropriate and possible, faculty, supervisors, managers and other employees are encouraged to talk directly with one another about any concerns, with the goal of understanding perspectives and resolving differences.
-Supervisors are encouraged to address concerns informally, and as early as possible (see Section 7.3.1).
-Employees may also seek assistance from the Institute Discrimination and Harassment Response office (IDHR), a human resources professional in their department, lab, or center or in the Human Resources office, or from an MIT Ombudsperson to informally resolve a concern.
+When appropriate and possible, faculty, supervisors, managers, other employees, and students are encouraged to talk directly with one another about any concerns, with the goal of understanding perspectives and resolving differences informally, including after a Complaint has been filed.
+In the employment setting, supervisors are encouraged to address concerns informally and as early as possible (see Section 7.3.1).

-In some cases, a more structured informal process may be selected by the Complainant and the Respondent.
-This may include facilitation of an agreement between the parties, individual or group educational or training programs, and coaching or counseling assistance.
-This type of informal resolution may be conducted with the assistance of the IDHR, a human resources professional in the department, lab or center, the Ombuds Office, or the Human Resources office.
-As part of this more structured process, there may be factual inquiries to assist in informally resolving the concern.
-Any resolution resulting from this process is documented by the IDHR (with the exception of resolutions resulting from work with the Ombuds Office, which does not generate records).
+In some cases, a more structured informal process may be selected by the Complainant and the Respondent, which may include facilitation of an agreement between the parties, individual or group educational or training programs, and coaching or counseling assistance.
+Community members are encouraged to seek assistance from other appropriate Institute resources, including IDHR, a human resources professional in their department, lab, center, or institute or in the Human Resources office, OSCCS, the Division of Student Life, or from an MIT Ombudsperson to informally resolve a concern.

+In order to assist with informal resolutions, there may be a need to undertake informal factual inquiries, and informal resolutions should be documented when completed.
 With all informal resolution options, no determination is made as to whether a Conduct Policy was violated.

-9.8.4 Investigation of Complaints
+9.8.4 Formal Resolution of Complaints Against Student Respondents

-The Complainant is encouraged to file a Complaint as soon as possible after the offending conduct occurred.
+The Complainant is encouraged to file a Complaint as soon as possible after the alleged conduct occurred.
 Although MIT does not impose a specific time limit for reviewing a Complaint, the Institute can respond more effectively to a Complaint that is filed while the underlying facts are recent.
-In its discretion, the IDHR may decide not to undertake an investigation due to the passage of time.
+In its discretion, IDHR may decide not to undertake an investigation due to the passage of time.

-• The Complaint states a violation of a Conduct Policy in the category of Discrimination or Discriminatory Harassment (see Section 9.8.1), the IDHR will begin an investigation of the Complaint or attempt informal resolution.
+• The Complaint states a violation of a Conduct Policy in the category of Discrimination or Discriminatory Harassment (see Section 9.8.1), IDHR will begin an investigation of the Complaint or attempt informal resolution.

 • The Complaint states a violation of a Conduct Policy in the category of Other Inappropriate Conduct (see Section 9.8.1), the Complaint is referred to the Human Resources office to begin an investigation or attempt informal resolution.